-I didn't have any comorbidities that would make treatment worse.
+I didn't have any comorbidities like heart or kidney disease that would make treatment worse, or impossible.

 I didn't have a family to look after and worry about... on the contrary, I had one behind me.
 I had friends, these amazing nurses, and one of the best medical systems in the world behind me.